Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Self-supervised Feature Adaptation

+MvCorr can successfully incorporate information from more than two views without the need for negative samples or additional labels to learn discriminative embeddings~\cite{somandepalli2019multimodal}.
+For face clustering, the hard-positive tracklets containing different visual distractors can be treated as multiple views of a person's facial identity.
+We first discuss the loss formulation and then its application within a neural network framework.

-Consider $N$ samples of $d$-dimensional features of the same face under $M$ different views.
-Let $\*X_l \in \mathbb{R}^{D\times N}; l=1,..., M$, be the data matrix for the $l$-th view with columns as features.
-The \textit{multi-view correlation} matrix $\*{\Lambda}$ is formulated as the normalized ratio of the sum of between-view covariances $\*R_B$ and sum of within-view covariances $\*R_W$ for $M$ views as follows:
+Let $T$ be the total number of available face tracks.
+Each track is segmented into $M$ tracklets (as described in Section~\ref{sec:mining}).
+We can collect the $d$-dimensional embeddings of each tracklet as columns to form a set of $M$ hard-positive \textit{matrices} $\{\*V_a,\*V_{p}^{(1)},\dotsc,\*V_{p}^{(M-1)}\}$ with $\*V_{*}\in\mathbb{R}^{d\times T}$.
+The \textit{multiview correlation} matrix $\*{\Lambda}$ is the normalized ratio of the sum of between-view covariances $\*R_b$ and sum of within-view covariances $\*R_w$ for $M$ views as follows: